Heart Health for Seniors: Navigating Cardiovascular Wellness

 Lifestyle choices are the most powerful tools we have for heart health.
 A heart-healthy diet isn't about restriction; it's about abundance—abundance of the right nutrients.

 The DASH and Mediterranean Diets: Both of these eating patterns are highly recommended for seniors.
 They focus on fruits, vegetables, whole grains, lean proteins (like fish and poultry), and healthy fats (like olive oil and nuts).
 Reducing sodium intake is particularly important for managing blood pressure, as excess salt causes the body to retain fluid, increasing vascular pressure.
+Incorporating omega-3 fatty acids, found in salmon and walnuts, can also help reduce inflammation throughout the cardiovascular system.

 Movement as Medicine: Regular physical activity strengthens the heart muscle and improves circulation.
 For seniors, we recommend a mix of: